mjmn/BM2-MD/README.md

 # Overview
 All scripts take two inputs: a gromacs simulation input file [TPR] and a gromacs trajectory [XTC/TRR].
 Additional details on what each script calcualtes are provided below.
 For help, execute a script with the `-h` flag.
+When projections are used, they are based on the Ca coordinates of the relevant residues.

 # Citations
 MDAnalysis is used in these scripts.
 References for MDAnalysis are: